Mattlister/designandconquer/README.md

-## The goals for the website are:
+# The goals for the website are:

-*
+* To be seen as an easy to use resource for a holiday adventurer wanting to try something new.
+Also, it showcases my working knowledge of vari

-## Ideal site visitors
+# Ideal site visitors

-## This project is the best way to help them achieve these things because:
+# This project is the best way to help them achieve these things because:

 The website has one page that has all navigation and options direct from the one page.

 ## This website is:

 Easy to navigate through.